Email security upgrade supports wider IT strategic objectives at Waikato DHB

 “Part of the major Government move to the cloud is a renewed focus on replacing legacy anti-spam and antivirus software with more modern and cost effective cloud-based email security solutions.
 SMX is leading that transition.
 We are now the number one supplier of cloud email filtering services to New Zealand public sector organisations.”

-More than 60 Government departments, SOEs, Crown Research Institutes and over 50 per cent of local government, health and education organisations have moved email filtering to the cloud with SMX.
+Around 60 Government departments, SOEs, Crown Research Institutes and over 50 per cent of local government, health and education organisations have moved email filtering to the cloud with SMX.
 The rapidly growing list of customers includes the Department of Conservation; Statistics New Zealand; Industrial Research; Scion; Waikato DHB; Bay of Plenty DHB; Tauranga District Council and the Christchurch Polytechnic Institute of Technology.